 The applicant has been denied a License.
 Denial shall include a statement of the reasons for the denial.

-935 CMR 501.103 shall apply to all applicants that are granted a provisional License under 935 CMR 501.101.
+935 CMR 501.103: Licensure and Renewal shall apply to all applicants that are granted a provisional License under 935 CMR 501.101: Application Requirements.

 501.103: Licensure and Renewal